Zimele Project: Launch

 Different projects are set up for different age groups, and will include:

-- School-based interventions for 10-14 year olds modelled on the famous Soul Buddyz clubs
+- School-based interventions for 10-14 year olds modeled on the famous Soul Buddyz clubs

 - Uplifting monthly empowerment sessions for 19-24 year old women in the process of transitioning to adulthood.
 Aptly named Women of Worth, this program will aim to ignite these women’s dreams and provide guidance as to how to achieve them.

 - Teen parenting workshops, child protection services, career jamborees and community dialogues will be hosted throughout the program to provide opportunities, reinforce community alliance, and help those most vulnerable.

 - The provision of convenient and comprehensive adolescent-friendly mobile health services for all

 At the induction, Professor Linda-Gail Bekker, who is the Project Director, said ”Zimele is a unique opportunity to see the impact of integrated, adolescent-tailored, structural, clinical and community-based interventions that aim to ensure healthy and vibrant adolescents in Cape Town”.
 Riaan Beukes, AcoE: Adolescent Program Manager said that this will be an exciting year, with an exciting team. ”I can’t wait to get started and work with this amazing community.”

 Xolani Gambu who is employed as a Social Auxiliary Worker said that he heard about the Desmond Tutu HIV Foundation from an NGO that he previously worked for.
 ‘I am excited about the Zimele Project but also working for the Foundation because of what Desmond Tutu stands for.
 People look up to him and respect him.
 I previously worked for a project called Dreams and since this project shares some similarities with the Zimele Project I was interested right away.